catamphetamine/webpack-isomorphic-tools/README.md

 // will be used in express_application.use(...)
 export function page_rendering_middleware(request, response) {
-  // clear require() cache (used internally)
+  // clear require() cache if in development mode
-  // you don't need to understand the purpose of this call if (_development_)
+  // (makes asset hot reloading work) if (_development_)
   {
     webpack_isomorphic_tools.refresh()